Your love letter from Portugal

 Food tip… Don’t miss out on an all-you-can-eat fish barbecue.
 In the Algarve you’ll find restaurants offering rodizio de peixe grelhado (grilled fish buffet).
 My favourite spot is Vai e Volta in Olhão where for around €13 you’ll have metal tray after metal tray stacked with tasty local grilled fish arrive at your table.

 Seafood.
 Almonds.
 Oranges.
 Here’s a guide on what to order while holidaying in the Algarve.

 With my tasca budget and Michelin palate, I hunt for the best tabernas, cervejarias and marisqueiras that locals love as much as blow-ins like us.
 These are the best places to eat in the Algarve.

 Personally, I think a car is the best way to explore the Algarve.
-It makes it easy to bounce between different beaches and towns to soak in as much holiday sun as possible.
+With the freedom of a rental car you can easily bounce between different beaches and towns to soak in as much holiday sun as possible.

-If you have to rely on public transport, there’s a regional train line that runs along the coast.
-It’s not the fastest service in the world, but it will get you where you need to go.
-You can take a train down from Lisbon to Faro too, or fly into Faro Airport.
+If you have to rely on public transport, there’s a regional train line that runs along the Algarve Coast.
+It’s not the fastest service in the world, but it will get you where you need to go and it is complemented by a local bus network.